-The UE and the MME shall support robust header compression (ROHC) framework (see IETF RFC 4495 [37]) for IP header compression if control plane CIoT EPS optimization is supported for PDN connections of IP PDN type.
-The ROHC profiles defined in 3GPP TS 36.323 [38] shall then be supported.
+The UE and the MME may support robust header compression (ROHC) framework (see IETF RFC 4495 [37]) for IP header compression if control plane CIoT EPS optimization is supported for PDN connections of IP PDN type.
+If IP header compression for control plane CIoT EPS optimization is supported, the ROHC profiles defined in 3GPP TS 36.323 [38] shall then be supported.
 The ROHC configuration is negotiated and established during the UE requested PDN connectivity procedure as specified in subclause 6.5.1.
+Both the UE and the MME indicate whether IP header compression for control plane CIoT EPS optimization is supported during attach and tracking area updating procedures (see subclauses 5.5.1 and 5.5.3).